broke-protocol/broke-protocol/docs/Examples/AI.md

 # AI States

 > This example will cover the basics of the ``State`` class in setting up AI behaviors.
 Each State is basically the mode in which the AI is operating like Attack, Rob, or Wander.
 Only a single State is active at any time but a State can be a heirarchy of classes.
 In this sense, BP uses a Heirarchical Finite State Machine (HFSM) for clear state Entry/Exit events.
-But it also uses Behavior Tree (BT) decision tree in ResetAI/ResetJobAI to evaluate which State to enter.
+But it also uses a Behavior Tree (BT) decision tree in ResetAI/ResetJobAI to evaluate which State to enter.
 A continuous loop will call UpdateState() on the AI every 0.1s so you can execute the current AI State or transition to another State.

 ## What is the ``State`` class?
 The ``State`` is the class that defines what happens when a State is entered, updated, and exited.
 This includes: